Graph Homomorphisms and Universal Algebra

 If $R = A^2$, then we are also done.
-Otherwise, the Absorption Theorem in its strengthend version (Theorem~\ref{thm:3-absorb}) implies that $\fA$ has a proper binary or centrally absorbing subuniverse.
+Otherwise, the Absorption Theorem in its strengthend version (Theorem~\ref{thm:3-absorb}) applied to $R \leq \fA \times \fA$ implies that $\fA$ has a proper binary or centrally absorbing subuniverse.

 Now suppose that $n \geq 3$.
 We first consider the case that for some $\{i,j\} \in {[n] \choose{2}}$ the relation $R' := \pi_{i,j}(R)$ is the graph of an automorphism of $\fA$.
 For the sake of notation, suppose that $j=n$.
 Then the relation $\pi_{[n-1]}(R)$ is subdirect and by the inductive assumption has a definition $\phi(x_1,\dots,x_{n-1})$ by a conjunction of atomic formulas over $\bA$.
 Then $\phi(x_1,\dots,x_{n-1}) \wedge R'(x_i,x_j)$ is a definition of $R$ over $\bA$ and we are done.
 Therefore, we may assume that for every $\{i,j\} \in {[n] \choose{2}}$ the relation $R' := \pi_{i,j}(R)$ is \emph{not} the graph of an automorphism, and hence $R' = A^2$ by the case $n=2$.
 We have to show that $R = A^n$.